Salesforce

 When To Perform These Steps

-If you are installing certificates manually on all of your Apple OS X devices, these steps will need to be performed on each new device that is to be subject to SSL Filtering.
+If you are installing certificates manually on all of your Apple OS X devices, these steps will need to be performed on each new device that is to be subject to SSL or TLS Filtering.

 System Information